viresh-ratnakar/exolve/README.md

 layout may vary a bit if you have oversized grids, or more clues panels (such as `exolve-nodir` clues).

-If the `columnar-layout` option is used, then the clues are rendered in a newspaper-like manner, possibly starting under the grid, and spilling over into all available columns, while trying to keep the heights of all columns equal.
-If you choose this option, and you have clues with annotations/solutions available, please note that as the annotations get revealed progressively, the clues panel layout may shift around a bit.

-Without the `columnar-layout` option, if the width is enough for three columns, then the layout has the two clues panels laid out horizontally to the right of the grid.
+If the width is enough for three columns, then the layout has the two clues panels laid out horizontally to the right of the grid.
 If the width is wide enough for only one column, then the layout has the clues panels laid out vertically under the grid.

 ## Printing